-Subset access control: (FDP\ACC.1(FLA))
+Subset access control: (FDP_ACC.1(FLA))

-FDP\ACC.1.1(FLA) The TSF shall enforce the RACF Profile Field-Level Access Control Policy on
+FDP_ACC.1.1(FLA) The TSF shall enforce the RACF Profile Field-Level Access Control Policy on

-- a) Subjects: RACF commands executed on behalf of a user - b) Objects: fields in segments other than the base segment in RACF profiles - c) Operations: reading or modifying dedicated fields in segments other than the base segment in RACF profiles using RACF commands or the R\admin callable service. - Application Note: Field-level access control allows an installation to define access to fields within segments other than the base segment of RACF profiles.
-Access to those fields is via the RACF commands used to manage/list RACF profiles or via the R\admin callable service.
+- a) Subjects: RACF commands executed on behalf of a user - b) Objects: fields in segments other than the base segment in RACF profiles - c) Operations: reading or modifying dedicated fields in segments other than the base segment in RACF profiles using RACF commands or the R_admin callable service. - Application Note: Field-level access control allows an installation to define access to fields within segments other than the base segment of RACF profiles.
+Access to those fields is via the RACF commands used to manage/list RACF profiles or via the R_admin callable service.

-Security attribute based access control (FDP\ACF.1(FLA))
+Security attribute based access control (FDP_ACF.1(FLA))

-FDP\ACF.1.1(FLA) The TSF shall enforce the RACF Profile Field-Level Access Control Policy to objects based on the following:

-- a) The RACF user identity and group membership(s) associated with the user executing the RACF command; and - b) The access rights defined in a RACF profile in the FIELD class of the type profile-type.segment-name.field-name where profile-type is either the class name for a general resource profile, DATASET, GROUP, or USER; segment-name is the name of a valid segment for the profile type; and field-name is the name of a defined segment field in the segment type that corresponds to the command operand controlling that field. - Application Note: The complete list of field names for the segments of the individual profile types is provided in Table 18 of [RACF.SAG].
+- FDP_ACF.1.1(FLA) The TSF shall enforce the RACF Profile Field-Level Access Control Policy to objects based on the following: - a) The RACF user identity and group membership(s) associated with the user executing the RACF command; and - b) The access rights defined in a RACF profile in the FIELD class of the type profile-type.segment-name.field-name where profile-type is either the class name for a general resource profile, DATASET, GROUP, or USER; segment-name is the name of a valid segment for the profile type; and field-name is the name of a defined segment field in the segment type that corresponds to the command operand controlling that field. - Application Note: The complete list of field names for the segments of the individual profile types is provided in Table 18 of [RACF.SAG].
 Access to specific fields in segments within RACF profiles requires of course that the related segment is defined for the profile type.
+Table 18 of [RACF.SAG] also identifies which segments exist for which profile type and maps the field names of those segments to the RACF command parameter used to update those fields. - FDP_ACF.1.2(FLA) The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

-Table 18 of a subject has the requested type of access to a field in a segment of a RACF profile, if access is allowed by RACF based on the information in the related profile in the FIELD class using the RACF algorithm for determining access to general resources (see FDP\ACF.1(GRD)) using the access control information from the profile.
+a subject has the requested type of access to a field in a segment of a RACF profile, if access is allowed by RACF based on the information in the related profile in the FIELD class using the RACF algorithm for determining access to general resources (see FDP_ACF.1(GRD)) using the access control information from the profile.